TimeTravelPenguin/TikzAutomata/README.md

 # TikzGraph

-A library made to assist in making graph plots for LaTeX documents.
+A C# library that is designed to generate code for graph plots for LaTeX documents.

 As an example, observe the following graph:

 <img src="./images/nn_example.png" width=500px />

 In LaTeX, it is made from the following code:

 ```latex
 \usepackage{tikz}